arendsee/language-of-dice/README.md

  * build complex events from simple events

- * easily calculate distributions of outcomes for complex events
+ * calculate distributions of outcomes for complex events

- * abstract the math away from the user
+ * abstract away the math (math is the compiler's problem)

+## The world

+All happenings in the world of lod are mediated by rolls of dice.
+The world is comprised of actions and actors.
+An actor is an assemblage of states.
+An action is a roll of dice that may alter actor states.

 ## Language description